oracle-samples/oci-streaming-datasync-sample/README.md

 There are many instances where there is a need for syncing data from source application/s to target application/s.
 A sample scenario is a custom mobile app/ web application developed to perform transactions on SaaS data.
 In this case, the mobile/web application fetches data from SaaS.
-Mobile/Web application user will perform transactions on  this data and those transactions  should be pushed to SaaS.
+User will perform transactions on  this data and those transactions  should be pushed to SaaS.
 Here source application is the custom mobile/web application and target application is SaaS.
-Another case could be the integration of external systems with SaaS, with a need to continuously send data from external systems to SaaS.
+Another case could be the integration of external systems with SaaS, with a need to continuously send data from those external systems to SaaS.

-Regardless of what the source or target application is, it is ideal to have a middle tier using OCI native services that handles the data flow due to a number of reasons —
+Regardless of what the source or target application is, it is ideal to have a middle tier using Oracle Cloud Infrastructure (OCI) native services that handles the data flow due to a number of reasons —

 1. Reduced load on the source application in terms of data sync operations, retrials and error handling.
-2. Ability to persist data and perform retrials in case of failure.
+2. Ability to persist data at middle tier and perform retrials on this data in case of failure.
 3. Ability to handle data sync from multiple source & target applications from a single middle tier.
 4. Ability to transform or filter messages at the middle tier before sending to target application.
 5. Easy monitoring/reporting of the data flow.